WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 When assessing the security posture of a logic app, it’s good to think about two scenarios:

-•	External access to logic app o	What triggers the workflow? o	Are there any limitations to workflow triggers? o	What data is passed to the workflow? o	How is authentication implemented? o	Are there any known vulnerabilities enterprise applications have that could affect the workflow?
+-	External access to logic app
+    -	What triggers the workflow?
+    -	Are there any limitations to workflow triggers?
+    -	What data is passed to the workflow?
+    -	How is authentication implemented?
+    -	Are there any known vulnerabilities enterprise applications have that could affect the workflow?
+-	Internal access to logic app
+    -	IAM roles
-•	Internal access to logic app o	IAM roles o	Are there any locks on the Logic App’s history? o	How does a workflow authenticate against other Azure services and third-party applications? o	Is private endpoint implemented?
+    -	Are there any locks on the Logic App’s history?
+    -	How does a workflow authenticate against other Azure services and third-party applications?
+    -	Is private endpoint implemented?